KennethWussmann/lamDB/README.md

 - **Auto-scaling:** Running on AWS Lambda and scaling like you're used to
 - **Cluster:** Single-writer, multi-reader cluster by default
 - **Simple backups:** S3 versioned buckets for perfect backup and restore procedures
+- **True serverless:** Pay-as-you-go and scaling with your needs
+- **Supports `@prisma/client`:** Use Prisma's client as if it would be any ordinary database
 - **GraphQL API:** Easily accessible from any programming language and platform
-- **True serverless:** Pay-as-you-go and scaling with your needs
+- **Made with Prisma:** LamDB uses Prisma's query, migration engines and internal packages to provide the API
+- **Made for AWS:** Leveraging all benefits of AWS, simple deployment using CDK
 - **Docker image:** Great for integration tests, run lamDB in a Docker container

-- **Made for AWS:** Leveraging all benefits of AWS, simple deployment using CDK
-- **Made with Prisma:** LamDB uses Prisma's query and migration engine to provide the API
+## Getting started

+Deploying lamDB is done in 3 easy steps.
+Read the [getting started guide](docs/getting-started.md).

+## Honourable mentions

+Thanks to the following related projects:

+- [Prisma](https://www.prisma.io/): LamDB is using large parts of their internal APIs, engines and packages to make lamDB even possible
+- [wundergraph/wunderbase](https://github.com/wundergraph/wunderbase): LamDB is largely inspired by the concept of using Prisma's tools

+Please don't contact the Prisma team with any issues related to lamDB.
+Consider opening an issue in lamDB if you need help.

 ## FAQ